-To do this, BHSQ will:
+To do this, BHSQ:

-- Contact persons performing services on behalf of BHSQ annually to request that they submit an updated conflict of interest declaration form. - Require conflicts of interest to be reported where appropriate. - Record conflicts of interest. - Take mitigating action where concerns or risks are identified. - Analyse conflicts of interest to identify trends and then providing interventions to minimise these.
+- Requires conflicts of interest to be reported where appropriate. - Records conflicts of interest. - Takes mitigating action where concerns or risks are identified. - Ensures those representing BHSQ such as external verifiers, complete and update their conflict of interest declaration form, every year. - Analyses conflicts of interest to identify trends and then providing interventions to minimise these.